galo-conde/Project-21/README.md

 - Ronny: Adding more cards to appear during the game and custom cards.
 - Galo:
 - James: Design and implement a custom gambling amount feature.

+## Project Status
+Project is: in-progess
+- Brandon: I whish I was better at game development, so that this game can be more awsome.
+- Ronny: I would like to continue working on this project at some point in the future (hopefully close) so we can see the completed version of the game.
+- Galo:
+- James: I would like to continue working on this project as a hobby and hope to someday implement a multiplayer element.

+<a name="acknowledgements"></a>
+__

 ## Acknowledgements
 - This project was based on [this tutorial](https://www.youtube.com/watch?v=mAbG8Oi-SvQ&list=PL9FzW-m48fn2SlrW0KoLT4n5egNdX-W9a).